alexander-koch/anlp-project/README.md

 ## Development

-Previous development versions of the different models can be found in the various IPython notebooks.
+Previous development versions of the different models and a statistical analysis can be found in the various IPython notebooks.

 ## File structure